 Now let’s hear from Charlotte Davies, Quit Squad manager, who says, encouragingly, ‘We understand that stopping smoking isn’t easy.’

 Well, why isn’t stopping smoking easy?
 Or is it that it just doesn’t appear to be easy?
-Perhaps the answer is to be found in what Ms Davies, the manger – or should that be the Sergeant Major? – says next:
+Perhaps the answer is to be found in what Ms Davies, the manger – or should that be Sergeant Major? – says next:

 We know that for some, smoking is a coping mechanism, a part of their everyday lives, and something smokers may enjoy doing socially.